Submit application

 Source: Deutsche Emissionshandelsstelle (DEHSt) im Umweltbundesamt

-To start the application process, please create a new user account.
-You can then use this account in both FMS applications, “Electricity price compensation 2023” and “Proof of ecological compensation 2023”.
-In addition, this account will also be valid for the FMS application “Carbon Leakage Compensation” in national emissions trading (BEHG, BECV).
-This means that in future you will only need one account in the FMS and will be able to access all three applications.
-If you already have an account in the BEHG area of the FMS, you can already use it and do not need to create a new account.
-Please refer to the information text on the welcome pages of the FMS applications.
+To start the application process, please create a new user account if you have not already done so in the previous year.
+You can then use this in both FMS applications, “Electricity price compensation 2024” and “Proof of ecological offsetting 2024”.
+In addition, this account is also valid for the FMS application “Carbon leakage compensation” in national emissions trading (BEHG, BECV).
+You therefore only need one account in the FMS and can use it to access all three applications.
+If you already have an account in the BEHG area of the FMS, you can use this and do not need to create a new account.
+Please refer to the information on the welcome pages of the FMS applications.

 Electronic communication